Coronary thrombosis

 Coronary thrombosis is defined as the formation of a blood clot inside a blood vessel of the heart.
 This blood clot may then restrict blood flow within the heart, leading to heart tissue damage, or a myocardial infarction, also known as a heart attack.

 Coronary thrombosis is most commonly caused as a downstream effect of atherosclerosis, a buildup of cholesterol and fats in the artery walls.
 The smaller vessel diameter allows less blood to flow and facilitates progression to a myocardial infarction.
 Leading risk factors for coronary thrombosis are high low-density lipoprotein cholesterol, smoking, sedentary lifestyle, and hypertension.

 Symptoms of coronary thrombosis are not always evident at the start.
 Symptoms include chest pain, shortness of breath, and discomfort in the upper body.

 A coronary thrombosis is a medical emergency (life threatening) and requires emergency care at a hospital.
+Coronary thrombosis often causes heart attack, but is not always the same thing.

 Signs and symptoms

 A coronary thrombus is asymptomatic until it causes significant obstruction, leading to various forms of angina or eventually a myocardial infarction.
 Common warning symptoms are crushing chest pain, shortness of breath, and upper body discomfort.